SharpieFPS/STALKER-Shadow-Of-Chernobyl-Lo-Fi-Twitch-Integration--NS-2016-/README.md

 It's the file where the python script (the exe file) writes the items that are parsed from us typing stuff in our chat.

-List of items that are available for spawning:
+List of items that are available for spawning (Type them in Twitch chat after you've launched the program):

     "!medkit": "medkit",
     "!army": "medkit_army",